Keelen-Fisher/CodeFellows-Lecture-Notes/class3.md

 ![Placing in new files in repository in git hub Code 102](https://user-images.githubusercontent.com/108201205/176253159-a4df36d4-1a3f-486d-8bc6-c6068f01c45f.png)

 > Mistakes will happen, that's sort of the point!
--There are also situations where you make corrections on git hub first, then create the same class but with different info, these are some of what we call **Gituations!!** and there's a process on how to fix that problem.
+ There are also situations where you make corrections on git hub first, then create the same class but with different info, these are some of what we call **Gituations!!** and there's a process on how to fix that problem.

 [Home:](https://keelen-fisher.github.io/reading-notes/)